AIA New York/Center for Architecture Foundation 2018

-For more than seventy years, Beverly Willis, FAIA, (b.
-1928) has steadily made contributions to the architecture profession in the realms of design, planning, and practice, whether through research, innovation, leadership, or filmmaking.
+For more than sixty-five years, Beverly Willis, FAIA (b.
+1928) has steadily made contributions to the architecture profession.
 An autodidact ever willing to take risks, Willis accepted commissions for which there were no built precedents, adopted practices that did not become mainstream until decades later, and sought research-driven solutions unique to each project.
 Designing separate projects during parallel years, Willis together with William Wurster and Lawrence Halprin, pioneered the concept of adaptive reuse.
 Her reconstruction of the internationally recognized 1890 Union Street Shops, San Francisco, CA (1963), set an example of reconstruction and reuse of residential buildings for urban revitalization.
 This began a world-wide movement.
 Also, Willis introduced the first computerized programming into large-scale land planning and design with CARLA (1971), a software program developed in-house by Willis and her firm.
 In 1983, Willis designed the first ballet building, the San Francisco Ballet Building (1984) in the US.
 This design influenced designs of many ballet buildings that would follow.
 Her designs for the renovation of Glide Church and her prototypical design for Manhattan Village Academy Charter School within an existing building, created new way of thinking about the building types.
 For these and the other significant projects in her design portfolio, Willis has received many honors, awards, and citations.
 Her humanistic designs combine an artist’s appreciation of light, color, and texture, and a designer’s understanding of form and proportion that serve to enhance the experience of space and to communicate directly to the senses.